tongjingqi/Awesome-Agent-Reward/README.md

 ## Unsupervised Reward Construction

-Finding reward signals from model internals without external supervision.
+Finding reward signals from model internals.
+Model generates data to train itself.
 We divided Unsupervised Reward Construction into 2 types, including Proposer and Solver and the discussion of can Large Reasoning Models Self-Train.

 ### Proposer and Solver